What is the first step?

 How much does it cost?

-I am committed to making psychotherapy affordable whilst balancing this with making a living.
-This is why my fees are on a self-reporting, sliding scale which ranges from £50 to £35 per session depending on your personal circumstances.
+I am committed to offering affordable psychotherapy whilst balancing this with making a living.
+This is why my fees are on a self-reporting, sliding scale which ranges from £60 to £45 per session depending on your personal circumstances.
+I also offer a couple of lower price spaces for those without any access to income (though I acknowledge there is usually a waiting list for these).
 We can discuss this more and agree what is right for you when we meet.

 How long does it take?